STATE HIGHWAY SYSTEM

 History.—s.
 1, ch.
 87-164.

-335.06 Access roads to the state park system.—Any road which provides access to property within the state park system shall be maintained by the department if the road is a part of the State Highway System or shall be maintained by the appropriate county or municipality if the road is a part of the county road system or the city street system.
+335.06 Access roads to the state park system.—Any road that provides access to property within the state park system shall be maintained by the department if the road is a part of the State Highway System and may be improved and maintained by the department if the road is part of a county road system or city street system.
+If the department does not maintain a county or city road that provides access to the state park system, the road shall be maintained by the appropriate county or municipality.

 335.064 Pedestrian walkways and fishing walks or bays; authority to construct.—Any state, county, or municipal agency or authority charged with the maintenance and construction of public roads and bridges is authorized to construct and maintain pedestrian walkways, fishing walks, or fishing bays on public bridges under its jurisdiction whenever it is deemed necessary to do so in the interest of safety.